-Over recent months, a small number of SCRCA Project volunteers have been conducting a methodical search of the online catalogues for the key public repositories of historical primary source material relating to the SCRCA, namely
+During the winter of 2019-2020, a small number of SCRCA Project volunteers conducted a methodical search of the online catalogues for the key public repositories of historical primary source material relating to the SCRCA, namely

 - the National Archives (Kew) and

 - the archive offices of the four relevant County Councils (Cumbria, Lancashire, North Yorkshire and West Yorkshire).

 We were already aware that these repositories hold primary source material relating to the construction and pre-privatisation operation of the railway linking Hellifield, Settle and Carlisle.
 However, we’ve been amazed by the quantity and quality of the material that has been squirrelled away.